Mother Jones: "March of the Mill Children"

 In 1901, workers in Pennsylvania's silk mills went on strike.
-Many of them were young women demanding to be paid adult wages.
+Many of them were young girls demanding to be paid adult wages.
 The 1900 census had revealed that one sixth of American children under the age of sixteen were employed.
-John Mitchell, the president of the UMWA, brought Mother Jones to north-east Pennsylvania in the months of February and September to encourage unity among striking workers.
+John Mitchell, the president of the UMWA, brought Mother Jones to northeastern Pennsylvania in the months of February and September to encourage unity among striking workers.
 To do so, she encouraged the wives of the workers to organize into a group that would wield brooms, beat on tin pans, and shout "join the union!"
 She felt that wives had an important role to play as the nurturers and motivators of the striking men, but not as fellow workers.
 She claimed that the young girls working in the mills were being robbed and demoralized.
-The rich were denying these children the right to go to school in order to be able to pay for their own children's college tuitions.
+She felt that the rich were denying these children the right to go to school in order to be able to pay for their own children's college tuitions.

-To enforce worker solidarity, she traveled to the silk mills in New Jersey and returned to Pennsylvania to report that the conditions she observed were much better.
+To enforce worker solidarity, Jones traveled to the silk mills in New Jersey and returned to Pennsylvania to report that the conditions she observed there were much better.
 She stated that "the child labor law is better enforced for one thing and there are more men at work than seen in the mills here."
-In response to the strike, mill owners also divulged their side of the story.
-They claimed that if the workers still insisted on a wage scale, they would not be able to do business while paying adult wages and would be forced to close.
-Even Jones herself encouraged the workers to accept a settlement.
+In response to the strike, mill owners claimed that if the workers insisted on a wage scale, they would not be able to do business while paying adult wages and would be forced to close.
+Jones encouraged the workers to accept a settlement.
 Although she agreed to a settlement that sent the young girls back to the mills, she continued to fight child labor for the rest of her life.